-Green Space Networks Green and Blue Corridors and Chains
+Green and Blue Corridors and Chains

-POLICY SC4: GREEN SPACE NETWORKS GREEN AND BLUE CORRIDORS AND CHAINS
+POLICY SC4: GREEN AND BLUE CORRIDORS AND CHAINS

-The Council has identified on the Local Plan Policies Map (and has shown in Figure 23.2 below) a number of greenspace networks green and blue corridors and chains that will be protected from development which would cause inappropriate harm and damage to their value and integrity.
+The Council has identified on the Local Plan Policies Map (and has shown in Figure 23.2 below) a number of green and blue corridors and chains that will be protected from development which would cause inappropriate harm and damage to their value and integrity.

-MORECAMBE PROMENADE & HEYSHAM PROMENADE AND COASTLINE

-THE CHAIN OF OPEN GREEN SPACES SURROUNDING ENCIRCLING LANCASTER CITY CENTRE THE RIVER LUNE CORRIDOR FROM MARSH POINT CATON TO GLASSON DOCK

-THE CHAIN OF OPEN GREEN AND BLUE SPACES ALONG THE BURROW BECK VALLEY LANCASTER CANAL

-THE LANCASTER TO MORECAMBE CYCLE TRACK & THE MORECAMBE RAILWAY TRIANGLE
+MORECAMBE PROMENADE & HEYSHAM PROMENADE AND COASTLINE THE CHAIN OF GREEN SPACES ENCIRCLING LANCASTER CITY CENTRE THE RIVER LUNE CORRIDOR FROM CATON TO GLASSON DOCK THE CHAIN OF GREEN AND BLUE SPACES ALONG BURROW BECK LANCASTER CANAL THE LANCASTER TO MORECAMBE CYCLE TRACK & THE MORECAMBE RAILWAY TRIANGLE RIVER CONDER RIVER LUNE RIVER KEER

-RIVER CONDER

-RIVER LUNE

-RIVER-KERR KEER

-The Council will investigate opportunities to improve and enhance New developments will be expected to contribute, where appropriate, to improving and enhancing the multifunctionality and connectivity within these networks corridors and chains, including the assets which contribute to them (such as river tributaries) and the linkages between them, where appropriate to do so, and demonstrate how this would contribute towards climate change adaptation and/or mitigation, as set out in Appendix X 7 of the Lancaster-District Green & Blue Infrastructure Strategy.
+New developments will be expected to contribute, where appropriate, to improving and enhancing the multifunctionality and connectivity within these corridors and chains, including the assets which contribute to them (such as river tributaries) and the linkages between them, and demonstrate how this would contribute towards climate change adaptation and/or mitigation.